ekedonald/Ansible-Refactoring-Assignments-and-Imports/README.md

 ### Step 8: Reference the `Webserver` role

-* Within the `static-assignments` folder, create a new assignments for **uat-webservers**.
+* Within the `static-assignments` folder, create a new assignment for **uat-webservers**.
 Update the `uat-webservers.yml`, this is where you will reference the role:

 ```sh
 ---